FrankWangma/In-Sync/README.md

 # In-Sync
 In-Sync is a synchronised video watching web application, where you can enjoy YouTube videos with your friends!

+The In-Sync web application is currently up and running, hosted using [Heroku](https://www.heroku.com/).

+You can visit the website at [https://in-sync-app.herokuapp.com/](https://in-sync-app.herokuapp.com/)

 # Getting Started

+The application is comprised of two parts, the front end web application and the backend server, which are in separate directories in this repository.
+Both parts need to be running for the application to work properly.

 ### Backend-Server
-Please read the [Setup and tools](https://github.com/FrankWangma/Group-4-Pink-Polar-Bear/wiki/Setup-and-tools) page for the backend server to set it up locally!
+Please read the [Setup and tools](https://github.com/FrankWangma/Group-4-Pink-Polar-Bear/wiki/Backend-Setup-and-tools) page for the backend server to set it up locally!

 ### Web-App
-Please read the [Setup and tools]() page for the frontend web app to set it up locally!
+Please read the [Setup and tools](https://github.com/FrankWangma/Group-4-Pink-Polar-Bear/wiki/Frontend-Setup-and-Tools) page for the frontend web app to set it up locally!

 # Documentation
 All related documentation for this project can be found our [Wiki Page](https://github.com/FrankWangma/Group-4-Pink-Polar-Bear/wiki)